More ATP Does Not Equal More Contractility: Power And Remodelling In Reconstituted Actomyosin: Experimental Methods

 TIRF microscopy on acto-myosin networks containing Alexa488 labelled actin and SNAP-surface $549$ labelled HSE were performed on a Nikon Ti Eclipse microscopy equipped with a Nikon TIRF laser coupler, $488$nm, $563$nm and $640$nm lasers, a triple pass TIRF dichroic mirror ($488$nm, $549$nm, $640$nm; Chroma), a $100\times$ ($1.49$NA) Nikon objective and $520$ ($\pm 5$) nm, $615$ ($\pm 5$) nm emission filters (Chroma).
 Images were recorded with an Zyla sCMOS camera (Andor) controlled by iQ3.0 software (Andor) and the pixel size was $63.4$nm.
 To limit photodamage, we degassed buffers, employed a radical scavenger system (protocatechuic acid and Protocatechuate 3,4-Dioxygenase, Sigma) and reduced laser intensities to a minimum while imaging the sample only at $5$s per frame.

-\subsubsection{Image processing (iSCAT)}
+\subsection{Image processing (iSCAT)}

-Non-sample-specific illumination inhomogeneities, fixed-pattern noise and constant background were removed from the raw images by dividing each of them with a flat field image that contained only these features.
-The flat field image was computed by recording 2000 frames of the sample while moving the stage.
+Non-sample-specific illumination inhomogeneities, fixed pattern noise, and constant background were removed from the raw images by dividing each of them with a flat field image that contained only these features.
+The flat-field image was computed by recording 2000 frames of the sample while moving the stage.
 For each pixel, a temporal median was calculated, resulting in a flat field image that only contained static features.

-\subsubsection{Median filtering}
+\subsection{Median filtering}

 Movies were median filtered using MATLAB (MathWorks, Natick, MA, USA).
 For each image sequence, the median is computed for each pixel, deleted from the original image sequence and the median filtered image sequence as well as the computed median filter are saved.